dansanderson/easyasm65/README.md

 Roadmap:
 * `!binary`
 * `!source`
-* Automatic 16-bit branching; multi-pass
 * `runnable` with custom PC (single relocatable segment)
 * Multi-segment programs with `!to "...", cbm` and `raw`; multiple `* = ...` allowed; gaps filled on disk
 * Multi-segment programs with `!to "...", runnable`; segments relocated by bootstrap, no gaps on disk
 * Multi-file output, multiple `!to` allowed
 * Freezable mode that uses bank 5 if it's already there
+* List symbol definitions
+* List disassembly alongside source code
+* Automatic 16-bit branch instructions

 ## An important note